zubinchopra/portaldocs/portal-sdk/templates/portalfx-performance-overview.md

 **NOTE**: It is good practice to run queries locally by using the Azure-provided Kusto functions to calculate your assessment.

+## Performance profiling

+### How to profile your scenario

+1. Open a browser and load the Portal using `https://portal.azure.com/?clientoptimizations=bundle&feature.nativeperf=true`.

+    * The `clientOptimizations=bundle` flag allows you to assess which bundles are being downloaded in a user-friendly manner.
+For more information, see [portalfx-extensions-flags-trace#the- clientoptimizations-flag](portalfx-extensions-flags-trace#the- clientoptimizations-flag).

+    * The `feature.nativeperf=true` feature  exposes native performance markers within the profile traces, which allows you to accurately match portal telemetry markers to the profile.

+1. Go to a blank dashboard.

+1. Clear cache by using a hard reset and reload the Portal.

+1. Use the browser's profiling timeline to throttle both the network and the CPU, which  best reflects the 80th percentile scenario, and then start the Profiler.

+1. Walk through your scenario.

+    *	Switch to the dashboard that is associated with the scenario.

+    *	Deep link to your blade.
+Make sure to keep the feature flags in the deep link.
+Deep-linking will isolate as much noise as possible from the profile.

+1. Stop the Profiler.

+## Identify common slowdowns

+Some of the main factors in extension performance are associated with network performance, extra bundled code, and overallocation of CPU resources to rendering and observables.
+The following guidelines may help you isolate areas in which extension performance can be improved.

+1. Blocking network calls

+    You can identify Unnecessary network calls by using the scenarios located in [The BladePerformanceIncludingNetwork method](#the-bladeperformanceincludingnetwork-method).

+1. Waterfalling bundling

+    If any waterfalls exist within the extension, ensure you have the proper bundling hinting in place, as specified in the optimize bundling document located at []().

+    The waterfall can be avoided or reduced by using the following code.

+      ```
+      /// <amd-bunding root="true" priority="0" />

+      import ClientResources = require("ClientResources");
+    ```

+1. Heavy rendering and CPU from overuse of UI-bound observables

+    Guidelines on how to use observables are located in [portalfx-blades-viewmodel.md](portalfx-blades-viewmodel.md).

+## Verifying a change

+To correctly verify a change, you will need to ensure the 'before' and 'after' are instrumented correctly with telemetry.
+Without telemetry, you cannot truly verify that the change was helpful.
+What may seem to be huge improvement in performance may transition into a smaller win after the extension moves to production.
+Occasionally, they actually transision into decreases in performance.
+The main goal is to trust the telemetry and instead of profiling, because the telemetry reports on the extension's performance in production.

 ## Topics that Improve Blade Performance

 The following table contains documents that are related to improving extension perfomance.